Cory-D/fairly_FASTQ_overlap_remover/README.txt

 The 'gzip_compression_level' has large effects on the rate at which an output file is saved.
 A setting of '1' allows rapid saving, and higher settings offer little gain in file compression.

+__

+Copyright and Disclaimer

+Copyright ©2021, Cory David Dunn.
+All Rights Reserved.
+Permission to use, copy, and distribute this software for educational, university-associated non-commercial research, and other not-for-profit purposes, without fee and without a signed licensing agreement, is hereby granted, provided that the above copyright notice, this paragraph and the subsequent two paragraphs appear within all copies and distributions.
+Contact the author at <cory.david.dunn@gmail.com> regarding the possibility of commercial licensing.

+IN NO EVENT SHALL CORY DAVID DUNN (THE AUTHOR) BE LIABLE TO ANY PARTY FOR ANY DAMAGES OR LOST PROFITS THAT MAY ARISE FROM THE USE OF THIS SOFTWARE AND/OR ITS DOCUMENTATION, EVEN IF THE AUTHOR HAS BEEN NOTIFIED OF THE POTENTIAL OF SUCH DAMAGE.

+THE AUTHOR SPECIFICALLY REFUSES TO ACKNOWLEDGE, AND ABSOLUTELY REJECTS, ANY WARRANTIES, INCLUDING, BUT NOT LIMITED TO, IMPLIED WARRANTIES OF MERCHANTABILITY AND SUITABILITY FOR A PARTICULAR OBJECTIVE OR TASK.
+THE SOFTWARE AND ANY ASSOCIATED EXPLANATORY MATERIAL IS STRICTLY PROVIDED "AS IS".
+THE AUTHOR HAS NO COMMITMENT TO, OR ANY RESPONSIBILITY FOR, SERVICE, IMPROVEMENTS, CHANGES, OR COMMUNICATIONS RELATED TO THIS SOFTWARE OR ANY DERIVATIVE WORKS.